Knee Ligament Repair or Reconstruction

 How do I get ready for a knee ligament repair or reconstruction?

 Your surgeon will explain the procedure to you.
 Ask any questions that you might have

 You will be asked to sign a consent form that gives your permission to do the procedure.

 Read the form carefully and ask questions if something is not clear.

-In addition to a complete medical history, your healthcare provider may perform a
+In addition to a complete health history, your healthcare provider may do a complete

-complete physical exam to ensure you are in good health before undergoing the procedure.
+physical exam.
+This is to make sure that you are in good health before having the

-You may undergo blood tests or other diagnostic tests.
+procedure.
+You may have blood tests or other diagnostic tests.

 Tell your surgeon if you are sensitive to or are allergic to any medicines, latex,

 Tell your surgeon about all medicines (prescribed and over-the-counter) that you are